FFGGSSJJ/simple-decentralized-transaction-model/README.md

 ***Total Order Multicast*** is designed by utilizing TCP reliable unicast and ISIS algorithm, and will satisfy:

-- If a correct process delivers message `m` before `m` then any other correct process that delivers `m'` will have already delivered `m`
+- If a correct process delivers message `a` before `b` then any other correct process that delivers `b` will have already delivered `a`

 The mechanism is designed based on **ISIS Algorithm** as shown here: